 Settled By Immigrants

-Subsequently, Spanish-Mexican families came to the area to settle.
-In the mid-1800, European migrants started to arrive in droves during the peak of the Gold Rush.
+In the mid-1800s, European migrants started to arrive in droves during the peak of the Gold Rush.

-After the second world war, Mexicans and Central American Immigrants reignited the second wave of Hispanic settlers.
+After the Second World War, Mexicans and Central American Immigrants reignited the second wave of Hispanic settlers.

 Because of the advent of technological advancements in nearby Silicon Valley, the ethnic population in the Mission has since been slowly pushed out by millennials and affluent tech workers.